Our parish is served by two churches

 150th Anniversary Book

 The St Anne’s Church Committee produced a wonderful book to commemorate this special year in our parish.
 It looks back on the history of St Anne’s, records the celebration events and also reflects on the future.

-It contains lovely accounts, photos, drawings, poems by the children and many friends of St Anne’s.
-It is a truly valuable record of our community and heritage.
+It contains lovely accounts, photos, drawings, poems by the children and many friends of St Anne’s and it is a truly valuable record of our community and heritage.
 Every household in the parish should have one.
 It only costs €10 and is available from the parish office at St Anne's Church.